Your Rainy Day Wedding in St. Augustine Guide

 The Lightner Museum

 Our top pick for rain backup plans.
-The Historic Pool provides a covered ceremony space that feels outdoor but stays dry.
-The architecture creates incredible natural light even during storms.
+The enclosed interior courtyard feels outdoor but stays fully covered and dry.
+The former indoor pool is now an elegant ballroom.
+The architecture creates incredible natural light, even during storms.

 Why Rain Day Photography Can Be Stunning

-Here's what many couples don't realize: rain creates some of the most romantic and dramatic wedding photography conditions possible.
-We've won awards with photos taken during storms.
+Here's what many couples don't realize: rain creates some of the most romantic and dramatic conditions in wedding photography.
+Some of our favorite images from a decade of shooting were taken during or right after a storm.

 What Makes Rain Photography Special